rust-adventure/skein/examples/replace_material.md

 ```

 > [!TIP]
 > In this example we create and store the material handle in a `Resource` at startup, allowing us to re-use the handle as many times as needed.
-You could use a HashMap instead to handle many handles like this.
+You could use a HashMap instead to handle many handles like this or ignore it completely and recreate the material if you don't care.

 > [!CAUTION]
-> The demo shows that any mesh that hasn't been UV unwrapped will not have the texture applied.
-This shows in the .gltf file as a missing `TEXCOORD_0` field. `Suzanne` in the following example glTF data has it, and `rock` does not.
+> Any mesh that hasn't been UV unwrapped may seem like it isn't working.
+This shows up in .gltf files as a missing `TEXCOORD_0` field. `Suzanne` in the following example glTF data has it, and `rock` does not.
+This is something you can check for in Blender.

 ```rust
 {